wrthomas315/Dehnels_Seasonal_RNAseq2/README.md

 # Dehnels_Seasonal_RNAseq
-Scripts and code to reproduce RNAseq analysis for looking at changes in expression through Dehnel's phenomenon; specifically in the cortex, hippocampus, and liver.
+Scripts and code to reproduce RNAseq analysis for looking at changes in expression through Dehnel's phenomenon; specifically in the liver.

 ###Goals and strategy

 The objective of this project is to evaluate how expression changes throughout the size plasticity of Dehnel’s phenomenon in *Sorex araneus*.
-We will be analyzing three different tissue types; the liver, hippocampus, and cortex.
+We will be analyzing the liver.
 These regions will help to understand both size and metabolic changes underpinning Dehnel’s phenomenon.
 First, we will have to access the quality of our RNA-seq data, filter low quality reads and trim adapters, map to the transcriptome and quantify abundance, followed by